tanghyd/spiir/docsrc/source/ligolw.rst

 integer based id format.
 For example, the `python-ligo-lw`` package offers scripts to convert any LIGO LW XML document with ilwd:char types to corresponding integer types, and the Python gravitational wave data processing library `gwpy` also offers legacy ilwd:char compatibility handling as well.
+However, collaboration-wide support for this legacy data type will not be maintained forever, with some packages deprecating support for any ilwd:char types as of Python3.10 and onwards - making it imperative for users to use the updated formats in their research and development workflow.

 In the case of SPIIR, a number of LIGO LW XML documents generated from the Python2.7 version of the pipeline may still contain ilwd:char types.
 To complicate matters, SPIIR